ppy/osu-wiki/news/2023/2023-05-10-skinning-contest-icons-of-an-era.md

 ---

-Special thanks to [Kleinne Lui](https://osu.ppy.sh/users/27725651) for allowing us to use their artwork for the contest banners!
+Special thanks to ::Kleinne Lui::{ user-id=27725651 } for allowing us to use their artwork for the contest banners!

 If you have any questions, or don't know where to start, feel free to drop a post under the [discussion thread](https://osu.ppy.sh/community/forums/topics/1762288), check out the [skinning tutorial](https://skinship.xyz/tutorial/introduction) or ask away on our [Discord server](https://discord.skinship.xyz)!